• Skip to primary navigation

 I earned my referral bonus by doing an ACH push from Discover Bank to Chime.
 The bonus posted instantly to my Chime account after completing the ACH push.
 Unfortunately, it seems like Discover Bank doesn’t work anymore to trigger the direct deposit requirement.

-If the method you use works, the bonus should post very quickly (usually immediately).
-If you don’t see the bonus, that means your method didn’t work, so try again with something else.
-Don’t contact Chime to ask them about the bonus if you didn’t do a real direct deposit.
+If the method you use works, the bonus should post very quickly (usually immediately after you complete the transfer).
+If you don’t see the bonus right away, that means your method likely didn’t work, so try again with something else.

 Remember, you need to do an ACH push into your Chime account to trigger the direct deposit requirement.
-This means logging into your non-Chime bank account, linking Chime to that account, and pushing the money into Chime all from that external account.
+This means logging into your non-Chime bank account, linking Chime to that account, and then pushing the money into Chime from that external account.
 You don’t do anything from the Chime interface when trying to meet the direct deposit requirement.

 Pro-Tip: Refer Your Friends And Earn More Chime Referral Bonuses